botpress/botpress/docs/getting_started/trivia_nlu.md

 - **User said:** *"My flight is delayed, help!"* , **Intent:** `faq_flight_delayed`
 - **User said:** *"Can I bring a pet aboard?"* , **Intent:** `faq_pet`

-Intent classification is in general a better way than using keywords to understand what the user is trying to say.
+Intent classification is, in general, a better way than using keywords to understand what the user is trying to say.

 ## Entity Extraction

 Entity Extraction helps you extract and normalize known entities from phrases.
 Examples:
 - **User said:** *"I want to fly to Dubai tomorrow"* , **Destination:** `Dubai` , **Date:** `01 Jan 2018`

 Entity Extraction is usually used in combination with Intent Classification.

 ## How it works

 Botpress abstracts the different NLU providers and provides a clean, easy-to-use interface to do Intent Classification and Entity Extraction.
-The intents and entities are stored locally (by default in the `./entities` and `./intents` folders) and they follow the source code of your bot, so that your NLU and bot logic are always in sync.
+The intents and entities are stored locally (by default in the `./entities` and `./intents` folders) and they follow the source code of your bot so that your NLU and bot logic are always in sync.
 Importantly this means you have access to and control over your set up data.

 > Since the details and inner workings differ from one provider to another, we invite you to read more about the NLU module directly on GitHub.